avnet-iotconnect/iotc-python-sdk/README.md

 Installation

-Note: If you are used multiple python version then used diffrent python and pip to follow below installation process.
+Note: If you are used multiple python version then used different python and pip to follow below installation process.

 1. Download "iotc-python-sdk" branch zip and extract.